ChehansaPerera/strudel_reactor/README.md

 	- Built around soft bell harmonics, wide reverb spaces, and moving noise-based percussion
 	- Uses slow envelopes, band-passed noise textures, and evolving stereo panning to create a relaxing, spacious soundscape

+#### Creative and Technical Process for the music created

+For both Clockwork Runner and Crystal Garden, I didn’t use any templates or copy existing Strudel code.
+I created the ideas by experimenting in the Strudel editor, listening to loops, and adjusting notes, rhythms, and effects until each track had the feeling I wanted.

+Clockwork Runner was designed to feel fast and mechanical.
+I built the arpeggio patterns myself, tried different note combinations, and used tight drum rhythms with a bit of randomness to create a glitchy sound.
+I also played with filters, envelopes, and panning to make the synth move and feel more alive.

+Crystal Garden was created to be soft and ambient.
+I chose bell-like notes, added long envelopes, and used a lot of reverb to make the sound spacious.
+Instead of strong drums, I used gentle noise patterns with band-pass filters and slow stereo movement to keep it calm and relaxing.

 ### `npm start`

 Runs the app in the development mode.\